RoThePro/Computational-Methods-in-Neuroscience/week4/README.md

-# Computational Methods in Neuroscience
+# Introduction to Brain Data